garrandall/popular-music-data/tracks/slide-h-e-r--yg.md

 Doin' our thing, movin' too fast
 Candy paint with the windows all black
-Seats crÃ¨me brÃ»lÃ©e, what they gon' say?
+Seats crÃ¨me brÃ»lée, what they gon' say?
 With the top down screamin', "Money ain't a thing"
 We up till six in the mornin'
 When the sunrise we'll be on it